omar-polo/amused/README.md

 `~/storage`.

-amused-web works and can be used to control the playback, but as amused doesn't respond to the events (notifications, calls, headsets buttons, other apps playing music, etc...) it's not particularly handy to be used.
+amused-web works and can be used to control the playback, but as amused doesn't respond to the events (calls, headsets buttons, other apps playing music, etc...) it's not particularly handy to be used.

+contrib/amused-termux-notification shows a persistent notification with the song file name and buttons to control the playback, making slightly more nicer to use amused on android.

 [oboe]: https://github.com/google/oboe/
 [termux]: https://termux.dev/en/